Natalie Coughlin biography

 Born in 1982, American swimmer Natalie Coughlin began competing at the age of 6.
 She later joined the Terrapin swim team and became one of the top high school swimmers in the country.
 Coughlin excelled at her sport at the University of California, Berkeley, and went on to win gold medals at both the 2004 and 2008 Olympic Games.
 She is slated to compete at the 2012 Summer Olympics.

-The daughter of a police officer and a paralegal, Natalie Coughlin started swimming competitively when she was 6 years old.
+Olympic athlete Natalie Anne Coughlin Hall was born on August 23, 1982, in Vallejo, California.
+The daughter of a police officer and a paralegal, Coughlin started swimming competitively when she was 6 years old.
 She later became a member of the Terrapins swim team.
 One of her coaches, Ray Mitchell, later told The New Yorker that even early on, Coughlin "had one speed and that was 'all out.'"

 Coughlin emerged as one of the nation's top young swimmers in high school.
 In 1999, however, she was sidelined by a shoulder injury.
 Coughlin didn't give up, though.
 She continued to practice, honing on her powerful kick.
 At the University of California Berkeley, Coughlin soon showed that she had more than fully recovered from her shoulder trouble.
 She won 12 NCAA titles during her time at the school ,and was named NCAA Swimmer of the Year for three consecutive years, from 2001 to 2003.
 On a national level, Coughlin set new record times, including the American record for the 50-meter backstroke in 2002.
 She also clinched five U.S. National titles that same year.